Sample brief: fictional companies, real intelligence structure

 Executive Summary

-Complication: DataPulse closed a $45M Series B in February 2026, hired a VP of Product from Snowflake, and cut mid-market pricing by 22%.
+Complication: DataPulse closed a $45M Series B last week, hired a VP of Product from Snowflake six weeks ago, and cut mid-market pricing by 22%.
 They now appear in 3 of 5 competitive deals.
 Three recent G2 reviews cite “better onboarding experience” as the primary switching reason from Velora.

 Threat Assessment